elcolin/ft_irc/README.md

  Meaning you can go on any machine on your wifi, launch your IRC client with this IP and the correct port and be able to connect to your server.

 ### What next?
+We can connect to our server locally and over the network, but that's it.
+Let's see how we can receive and treat data.

+# Data handling